jjloomis/wordpress-basics/creating-a-custom-link-menu-item.md

 # Creating a Custom Link Menu item

+Note: A Custom Link Menu items should only be used to link to a webpage outside of your site.

+Do not use a Custom Link Menu item to set a static page as your front page or to create a page for posts.

 1. From the Dashboard, click Appearance and select Menus.
 2. Make sure the Edit Menus tab is selected.
 3. In the Custom Link area, click the expand button (downward-pointing triangle.)